Tracks and Other Signs

 Panther tracks are most often confused with dog tracks.
-Unlike panther tracks, the pad of a dog track is triangular shaped, the toes are even or parallel with each other and blunt claw marks are usually present.
+Unlike panther tracks, the pad of a dog track is triangular shaped, the toes are even or parallel with each other and blunt claw marks are usually present (Figure 4).

-When taking a picture of a track for identification purposes, shoot from directly above and include a ruler or some other object to show scale.
-Bobcat tracks have the same general characteristics as panther tracks but they are smaller.
-By the time a panther kitten leaves the den at six to eight weeks old, their feet are already bigger than an adult bobcat’s feet.
+When taking a picture of a track for identification purposes, shoot from directly above and include a ruler or some other object to show scale (Figure 5).

 The appearance of panther scat is variable, depending on how soon after feeding the scat was deposited.
 The panther’s initial meal usually consists of the organ meat of its prey and the resulting scat is very dark and runny.
 However, a more typical, frequently observed scat consists of hair and bone fragments.